FLASH SALE! Save 40% for a limited time

 How commissions are split

-Let's look at an example.
+Let’s look at an example.
 Say a home is listed for $300,000, and the seller and listing agent agree on a 6% commission.
-When the house sells, that whole 6% commission, or $18,000, will go towards paying commissions.
+When the house sells, that 6% commission, or $18,000, will go toward paying commissions.

 If the listing brokerage and the buying brokerage decide on a 50/50 split, each will get $9,000 to split with their agents.
-Let’s say the buying agent agreed on a 50/50 split with their sponsoring broker – they would each get $4,500.
-And, for the sake of simplicity, let’s say the listing agent and their sponsoring broker also agreed on a 50/50 split.
-In the end, four parties would get $4,500 each.
+If the buying agent and their sponsoring broker agree on a 50/50 split, they each receive $4,500.
+The listing side works the same way.

 • Home sale price: $300,000